chihiroabo/rat-reference-genome/README.md

 # rat-reference-genome
-Sequencing scripts for the paper 'Extended Regions of Suspected Mis-assembly in the Rat Reference Genome'
+Sequencing scripts for the paper 'Extended Regions of Suspected Mis-Assembly in the Rat Reference Genome'